Coronavirus Restrictions Fixed Penalty Notices

 London N22 8HQ

 Alternatively, If you believe you have not committed the offence you should consult a lawyer to obtain independent legal advice.

 The notice remains in force even if you have raised a challenge.
 Should the local authority’s review of your challenge determine that the notice should be revoked, you will be notified in writing that the notice has been revoked.

-If we do not agree to revoke the FPN, we will proceed to prosecution if it is not paid.
+If we do not agree to revoke the FPN, we will not consider any further representation and will proceed to prosecution if the fine is not paid.

-It will then be up to the court to decide whether or not an offence was committed and whether or not any penalty should be imposed.
+It will then be for the court to decide whether or not an offence was committed and whether or not any penalty should be imposed.